BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 ## About this tutorial

 - it is a progressive introduction, changing only one thing at a time.
 It is a curated version of my logbook when I learnt these notions (2020-2022).
-I also tryed to keep track of all the dead ends I explored and traps that caught me, they are often indicated as side remarks and notes;
+I also tried to keep track of all the dead ends I explored and traps that caught me, they are often indicated as side remarks and notes;
 - I try to keep hardware requirement as minimal as possible.
 With the tiniest FPGA